confluentinc/ksql/docs/tutorials/basics-ccloud.rst

        SHOW TOPICS;

-..
-TODO: new screenshot
+   Your output should resemble:

    .. image:: ../img/ccloud-ksql-editor-show-topics.png
-      :alt: Screenshot of Confluent Control Center showing the KSQL Editor
+      :alt: Screenshot of Confluent Cloud showing the KSQL Editor
       :align: center

 #.
-In the **Query Results** window, scroll to the bottom to view the ``pageviews``
+In the **Query Results** window, scroll down to view the ``pageviews`` topic
-   and ``users`` topics that you created previously.
+   that you created previously.
 Your output should resemble:

    .. code:: json

       {
          "name": "pageviews",
          "registered": false,
          "replicaInfo": [
-           1
+           3,
+           3,
+           3,
+           3,
+           3,
+           3,
+           3,
+           3,
+           3,
+           3,
+           3,
+           3
          ],
-         "consumerCount": 0,
+         "consumerCount": 12,
-         "consumerGroupCount": 0
+         "consumerGroupCount": 1
        },
-       {
-         "name": "users",
-         "registered": false,
-         "replicaInfo": [
-           1
-         ],
-         "consumerCount": 0,
-         "consumerGroupCount": 0
-       }

-   The ``"registered": false`` indicator means that you haven't created a stream or table on top of these topics, so you can't write streaming queries against them yet.
+   The ``"registered": false`` indicator means that you haven't created a stream or table on top of this topic, so you can't write streaming queries against it yet.

 #.
 In the editing window, use the PRINT TOPIC statement to inspect the records in
    the ``users`` topic.
 Click **Run** to start the query.